virtualredhead/red.staff/data/jake/bio.md

 I like creative problem-solving with computers.
 I like making clever, elegant solutions to problems and building structured systems that organize information.
-I'm pretty good with a yoyo.
+I'm pretty good with a yo-yo.
 I can pogo stick pretty good.
 I'm not a pro, but I can solve a Rubik’s Cube pretty fast.
 I think math is cool.